yireo-joomla/JoomlaPluginsBook/README.md

 Support
 =======
 There is no support given on the functionality of the plugins, except for questions that concern the book as well.
-The plugins are not ment to work for end-users, they are written to help developers write their own plugins.
+The plugins are not meant to work for end-users, they are written to help developers write their own plugins.

 Questions regarding the code samples can be sent to: jisse@yireo.com